davexxx1214/vibecoding/README_EN.md

 **All core features completed!** 🎉

-VibeCoding is a fully functional VS Code knowledge graph extension with three core modules:
+VibeKnowledge is a fully functional VS Code knowledge graph extension with three core modules:

 ### 1️⃣ Knowledge Graph Management
 - ✅ Complete CRUD for entities, relations, and observations